quanteda/spacyr/README.md

     ```

     This will create a stand-alone conda environment including a python
-    executable separate from your system python (or anaconda python),
+    executable separate from your system Python (or anaconda python),
     install the latest version of spaCy (and its required packages), and
     download English language model.
 After installation, you can
     initialize spacy in R with